The “MONEY wound” in the Mother Wound

 A woman’s place in a patriarchal society as “less than” men implies scarcity in its very description.

-Our mothers were the most powerful person in our lives and often the most powerless as well.
+As children, our mothers were the most powerful person in our lives and often the most powerless as well.
 Powerful because we needed her for survival and powerless because she was devalued to some degree in society.

-The truth is we never had the power to make our mothers feel small or “less than.”
+The truth is we never had the power to make our mothers feel small or “less-than.”

 We had the power to trigger the pain that was already in her that started long before we came into her life.
-But in our innocence as children, we believed ourselves to be the source of her pain.
+But in our innocence as children, we mistakenly believed ourselves to be the source of her pain.
 And we believed our mother if, in her wounded moments, she may have told us that we were the cause of her suffering.

 Our commitment to keep ourselves “small” out of loyalty to our depleted mothers is based on a major misconception.